deajan/osync/README.md

 > [!NOTE]
 > Monitoring changes requires inotifywait command (inotify-tools package for most Linux distributions) BSD, macOS and Windows are not yet supported for this operation mode, unless you find an inotify-tools package on these OSes.

-Additionaly, you may run osync in monitor mode, which means it will perform a sync upon file operations on initiator replica.
+Monitor mode will perform a sync upon file operations on initiator replica.
 This can be a drawback on functionality versus scheduled mode because this mode only launches a sync task if there are file modifications on the initiator replica, without being able to monitor the target replica.
-Target replica changes are only synced when initiator replica changes occur, or when a given amount of time (default 600 seconds) passed without any changes on initiator replica.
+Target replica changes are only synced when initiator replica changes occur, or when a given amount of time (600 seconds by default) passed without any changes on initiator replica.

 File monitor mode can also be launched as a daemon with an init script.
 Please read the documentation for more info.

+To use this mode, use `--on-changes`:

 	# osync.sh /etc/osync/my_sync.conf --on-changes

 Osync file monitor mode may be run as system service with the osync-srv script.
-You may run the install.sh script which should work in most cases or copy the files by hand (osync.sh to `/usr/bin/local`, sync.conf to `/etc/osync`, osync-srv to `/etc/init.d` for initV, osync-srv@.service to `/usr/lib/systemd/system` for systemd, osync-srv-openrc to `/etc/init.d/osync-srv-openrc` for OpenRC).
+You may run the install.sh script which should work in most cases or copy the files by hand:
+- `osync.sh` to `/usr/bin/local`
+- `sync.conf` to `/etc/osync`
+- For InitV, `osync-srv` to `/etc/init.d`
+- For systemd, `osync-srv@.service` to `/usr/lib/systemd/system`
+- For OpenRC, `osync-srv-openrc` to `/etc/init.d/osync-srv-openrc`

 For InitV (any configuration file found in `/etc/osync` will create an osync daemon instance when service is launched on initV):